 There is more detail on a summary of these priorities.

 The pamphlet explains the objective, procedure, most commonly asked questions, procedures to change an apartment building to a two family residence, and procedure for building permits for fire code updates.
 This is a must read for existing apartment building owners and future owners.
 A copy can be obtained by calling (860) 584-7964 ext.
-102.
+8102.
+More Information

-Openings are also typically advertised in a newspaper (such as the Hartford Courant), and listed with the Connecticut Department of Labor as well as other local community organizations.
+Openings are posted on this website's Employment tab and in the Human Resources Department, City Hall, 111 N. Main Street, 2nd floor, Bristol, CT 06010.
+Openings are typically advertised online at CTHires.com and Indeed.com as well as other local community organizations.
 Additional advertising sources may be used depending on the position.
-Positions are generally open for a specific period of time and have a deadline or closing date for application.
-Some positions, such as certified lateral transfer Police Officer, may be continuously recruited, which means that applications are accepted at any time.
-Please refer to the Job Opportunities page for complete and current information.
-Employment Opportunities
+Positions are generally open for a specific period of time with a midnight deadline on the closing date for applications.
+Please refer to the Employment page for complete and current information.

 *All e-mail communication is sent from mailbot.applitrack.com.
 Depending on your e-mail settings, you may need to add it to your "Allowed Senders" list or it may be delivered to your junk mail folder.

 Most seasonal opportunities are in the Park and Recreation Department and Youth Services.
 For information on seasonal Park & Recreation positions, go to bristolrec.com.
 For information on seasonal employment in Youth Services, please call 860-314-4690.
 Contact the Personnel Department at (860) 584-6175 for the most current information about seasonal employment.